-~ wrongful termination defend constructive termination negligent retention Ч juid pro quo retaliation discrimination indemnify hostile environment Two promises made by the insu urer in the ISO EPL I policy are the p romise to pay sums the legally obligated the insured ag ainst a suit seekir ng those damages.
-2. sexual harassm nent occurs when submission to -• sexual harassment occurs when submission to or rejection of unwelcome sexual conduct by an individual is used as the basis for employment decisions affecting such individual. - 3.
-5 sexual harassment is when unwelcome sexual conduct unre asonably interfere es with an individu ıal's job performaı nce or creates ar intimidating, hostile, or offensiv ve working environ iment. , +. is when emplo ovment is involunt arily terminated is when an em ployer makes the working . conditions unbearable so the employee resigns. ō. conditions un pearable so the e inproyee resigns. n openlover fires ō. ō. occurs when a
+~ actual wrongful defend mination constructive termination negligent retention 4 juid pro quo retaliation discrimination indemnify hostile environment Two promises made by the insu urer in the ISO EPL I policy are the p romise to pay sums the insured becomes legally obligated to pay and the promise to the insured ag ainst a suit seekir ng those damages.
+2. sexual harassm nent occurs when submission to -• sexual harassment occurs when submission to or rejection of unwelcome sexual conduct by an individual is used as the basis for employment decisions affecting such individual. - 3. sexual harassment is when unwelcome sexual conduct unre asonably interfere es with an individu ıal's job performaı nce or creates ar intimidating, hostile, or offensiv ve working environ iment. , +. is when emplo ovment is involunt arily terminated is when an em ployer makes the working . conditions unbearable so the employee resigns. ō. conditions un pearable so the e inproyee resigns. n openlover fires ō. ō. occurs when a